Cogmasters/concord/docs/CODING_GUIDELINES.md

 ## 'else' on the following line

-When adding an else clause to a conditional expression using braces, we add it on a new line after the closing brace.
-Like this:
+When adding an else clause to a conditional expression using braces, we add it on a new line after the closing brace like this:

 ```c
 if (age < 40) {